Triangle processes on graphs with given degree sequence: The asymptotic distribution of

-So $\bard<2$, completing the proof. \end{proof} For our Markov chain $\bar{d}\geq 2$ is automatically satisfied, since we assume $d_n\geq 3$.
-However, our asymptotic distributions are valid for $\bar{d}\geq 2$.
 The excluded graphs are rather uninteresting.
 They have a preponderance of components which are paths, as we see from the following. \begin{lem} $M_2 \geq M$ for any connected graph $G$ which is not a path. \end{lem} \begin{proof} If $G$ is not a path or a cycle, then $d_1\geq 3$.
 A cycle has $\bard=2$, so $M_2\geq M$ from Lemma~\ref{lem:dbar}.
 Otherwise, we can construct $G$ from a 3-star, a graph with degree sequence $(3,1,1,1)$, by successively adding edges and vertices.
 For a 3-star, $M_2=M=6$.
 Now, if we add an edge between vertices of degrees $d_i$ and $d_j$, $M\gets M+2$, and

 with equality only if we add an edge from a vertex of degree $d_i=1$ to a new vertex of degree 0.
 Otherwise the inequality is strict.
 The claim now follows by induction. \end{proof} If $G$ is a path $P_\ell$ with $\ell$ vertices, then $M=2(\ell-1)$ and $M_2=2(\ell-2)$, so $M-M_2=2$.
-Thus, if $M>M_2$, Lemma~\ref{lem:paths} implies that most components must be paths.
+Thus, if $M>M_2$, then Lemma~\ref{lem:paths} implies that most components must be paths.